BenSturgeon/rl-mech-interp/notes/Masters thesis in rl interpretability.md

 If this is the case, this indicates that it should be possible to train probes that can detect the exact direction the agent needs to move towards, and if it is possible to intervene with these probes, it could be possible to show fairly advanced control over the model.

 However, something unique to the heist environment is the multiple goals that need to be reached one after another.
-One thing that would be a really great result is whether it is possible to get the model to pursue a different goal in the environment in a very clean way, rather than witsh the activation steering which is a very clumsy approach.
+One thing that would be a really great result is whether it is possible to get the model to pursue a different goal in the environment in a very clean way, rather than with the activation steering which is a very clumsy approach.
 If it's possible to show which goal its targeting from its weights and adjust this, this would be sufficient for me to go conclude the paper with this result.
 So that will be my initial target.

 It would appear that this should be possible just using the CNN layers, if the layers have very strong directional features.
 Alternatively it's possible that the thing Jan found might not exist in the CNN layers of the heist but can only be found in the FC layers of the network.
 It's also possible that using the SAEs would surface these features.